 Citric Acid or Vinegar: The Key to Keeping Your Lactarius Blue

 Here was my “aha” thought: browning something in a pan is going to do just that.
 The reaction to fat and a pan is what robs the mushroom of it’s blue color.
 Cooking the mushrooms in a wet method, where they don’t have dry contact with a pan, will preserve it’s color.
 Considering that you might want to just pickle them, but not so fast-there’s a catch.

-The caveat to cooking lactarius and preserving in jars, from my experience, is that the mushrooms develop a sort of mucilage, which makes them pretty slimy when preserved in their own juice.
+The caveat to cooking lactarius and preserving in jars, from my experience, is that the mushrooms develop a sort of mucilage, which makes them pretty slimy when preserved in their own juice and stuffed tightly in a jar.
 Honey mushrooms and amanitas do this too, and I’ve found give off much more of the stuff than lactarius, but it’s still there nonetheless.

 In a nutshell, I wanted to preserve lactarius indigo in a tasty way, and keep it’s blue color, but I also didn’t want it to be slimy.
 After a couple experiments I got the result I wanted.